w3c/wai-media-guide/planning.md

 navigation:
   previous: /design-develop/media/
   next:     /design-develop/media/av-content/

+description: Helps you plan how to make audio and video media accessible, whether you are outsourcing it or creating it in-house.
+image: /content-images/wai-media-guide/social.png

 footer: >   # Translate all the words below, including "Date:" and "Editor:".
    <p><strong>Date:</strong> <strong>Draft </strong>Updated @@ August 2019.</p>